eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - TRX-426 Changed building block to current architecture ()
 - TRX-437 Set not null constraint to contractAgreementId in contract tables
 - TRX-485 Adapt query catalog to find first valid contractOffer
+- TRX-540 Adjust Notification Detail view to make less requests to the backend

 ## [13.0.2-cfx-5 - 06.11.2024]